ffeelliiggoo/Azure-static-site/README.md

 ## Securing the Function secret
 Keyvault integration

+✅ Security Advantages
+🔐 Secrets are never exposed in code or pipelines.

+🔄 Secrets can be rotated in Key Vault without redeploying the app.

+🔍 Access is controlled via RBAC, with a clear audit trail.

+📌 Summary

+Step | What it Does
+keyVault | Creates secure, RBAC-enabled Key Vault cosmosDbConnectionStringSecret | Saves Cosmos DB connection string as a Key Vault secret functionAppKeyVaultRole | Grants Azure Function identity access to read secrets functionAppSettings | Injects Key Vault secret reference into Function App settings Runtime Access | Uses Environment.GetEnvironmentVariable(...) to retrieve secret

 ## Implementing Azure DevOps
 This pipeline automates the build and deployment process for a web application consisting of two main parts: a backend Azure Function (written in .NET) and a static frontend hosted in Azure Blob Storage.
 The pipeline runs when changes are pushed to the `master` branch.